Editor’s note: This article was updated on September 5, 2017.

 So, you step off the plane in Managua, and one of the first things staring you in the face is the Currency Exchange Booth.
 A lot of people, including myself, have used these in the past.
 They usually don’t give you the best exchange rate, and there are ATM’s behind them on the other side of the room.
 At the ATM’s, you can get your instructions in English or ‘Ingles’ and you can take out both US Dollars and Local Currency, Cordobas.

 The next question is how much to take out.
-When Heather, my wife, my son, George, and I were backpacking around the country, I usually didn’t carry around huge sums of money.
+When my wife, son, and I were backpacking around the country, I usually didn’t carry around huge sums of money.
 The downside to this is that your home bank will charge you once, maybe twice (An international fee, and an exchange rate fee.) every time you use the ATM.
 So as you can see, it is a balancing act between having enough money and carrying around too much.
 Now that I am comfortable with my surroundings, I take out the maximum daily amount in dollars and exchange them with Cambista’s in the town where we live, Leon.
 We will talk a little bit about that in a moment.

 Another very important thing to do is check with your bank, and ask in advance what their policy is for withdrawing money in Nicaragua or overseas.
 I used to have a bank that charged me $5.00 every time I took out money from an ATM.
 I would also recommend getting a credit card that has no foreign transaction fees.
 There are several to choose from, you can check some of them out on websites here, like Forbes.
 That way, if you are making everyday purchases at the supermarket, or coffee shop, you can just use your credit card with no penalty to you.
 You will still need local currency for things like taxis, the central market, street food vendors (fritangas), and your yoga class.